将 Snowflake 暂存区卷与服务搭配使用¶

 Reads always return the latest data, making this configuration better for sharing data between services.

-Random writes or file appends isn't supported.
+Random writes or file appends aren't supported.
 Attempting these operations results in an error.
+Snowflake recommends that you use block storage volumes for these workloads.

-Specify a Snowflake stage volume in a service specification¶
+Specify a Snowflake stage volume in a service specification (deprecated)¶

 To specify the stage volume, use the